yavda1/yavda1.github.io/docs/index.md

 # Home

-hi, yavda1 or javdu.
+hi, i'm yavda1 or javdu.
 I just kinda setup this site so its gonna be pretty empty.

 ## Stuff I've made